SharePoint/sp-dev-docs/docs/general-development/office-365-cdn.md

 - Users can only access the assets from a private origin if they are authorized to do so.
 Anonymous access to these assets is prevented.
 - If you remove an asset from the private origin, the asset may continue to be available for up to an hour from the cache; however, we will invalidate links to the asset in the CDN within 15 minutes.
 - The default file types that are included for private origins are .gif, .ico, .jpeg, .jpg, .js, and .png.
-You can specify additional file types by changing CDN's configuration.
+You can specify additional file types by changing the [CDN's configuration](https://docs.microsoft.com/en-us/powershell/module/sharepoint-online/set-spotenantcdnpolicy?view=sharepoint-ps).
-- Just like public origins, you can configure a policy to exclude assets that have been identified by site classifications that you specify even if you use wildcards to include all assets within a folder or Site Library.
+- Just like public origins, you can configure a policy to exclude assets that have been identified by site classifications that you specify even if you use wildcards to include all assets within a folder or site library.

-### Publishing Feature Auto-Rewriting to CDN URLs
+### Publishing feature auto-rewriting to CDN URLs

 To help organizations take advantage of the Office 365 CDN capabilities without having to update their existing portals, the SharePoint Publishing feature has been updated to automatically rewrite URLs of assets stored in CDN origins to their CDN equivalents so that assets are served from the CDN service instead of SharePoint.

-Following is an overview of which links are automatically rewritten by the SharePoint Publishing feature:
+The following is an overview of which links are automatically rewritten by the SharePoint Publishing feature:

-- IMG/LINK/CSS URLs in classic publishing page HTML response
+- IMG/LINK/CSS URLs in classic publishing page HTML responses
-  - This includes images added by authors in the HTML content of a page
+  - This includes images added by authors within the HTML content of a page
   - When extending pages, you can temporarily disable auto-rewriting URLs on a page by:
     - checking out the page
     - providing the query string parameter `?NoAutoReWrites=true`
 - Content By Search WebPart assets
-  - Display Templates JavaScript files
+  - Display template JavaScript files
-  - Images in Query Results - URLs in the following standard Managed Properties are automatically replaced: _PictureUrl_, _PictureThumbnailUrl_, _PublishingImage_
+  - Images in query results - URLs in the following standard Managed Properties are automatically replaced: _PictureUrl_, _PictureThumbnailUrl_, _PublishingImage_
-- Picture Library SlideShow web part image URLs
+- Picture Library SlideShow webpart image URLs
 - Image fields in SPList REST API (RenderListDataAsStream) results
   - Use the new property ImageFieldsToTryRewriteToCdnUrls to provide a comma separated list of Fields.
   - Supports Hyperlink Fields (Picture or Link) and PublishingImage Fields.